nowling-lab/asaph/README.md

 The associations will then be written a text file located at `<workdir>/statistics/snp_pairwise_associations_1_200.txt`.

 The pairwise associations calculation requires that the data was imported with the "categories" feature encoding.
+The population associations calculation supports both the "categories" and "counts" feature encodings.

 ## Running Tests
 Asaph has a test suite implemented using the [Bats](https://github.com/sstephenson/bats) framework.
 You can run the test suite like so: